asdfractal/yggdrasil-labs/README.md

 * News page with featured articles to post updates about the company's latest developments
 * Community hub for people to connect and share open source apps for cyberware

+### Extra comments
+I was on a very tight schedule for this project, and to manage it I created a plan of development based on the MVP (minimum viable product) concept.
+To do this I worked in an iterative process where I created the whole project at a functional level and then improved features with the remaining time I had.
+I think this taught me valuable lessons in planning and time management while developing a project.
+It also made me decide what were the most important things to focus on to have a project ready in time, which I believe is relevant to real-world situations

 ## Technologies Used
 ### Languages